This refers to the origin IP of the site you want associated with QUIC.cloud.

 When using QUIC.cloud, browsers first visit QUIC.cloud (CDN), and then may visit the backend (your origin server) if necessary.
 This configuration option refers to that possible connection between QUIC.cloud and the backend.
-If you choose YES, the connection between the CDN and the backend server will use HTTPS.
-When choosing NO, the connection between the CDN and backend server will be over HTTP.
-When you select both, the connection between the CDN and the backend server will match the connection type used between the browser and QUIC.cloud (either HTTPS or HTTP).
+When QUIC.cloud receives a request from the browser and 'Match' is chosen, the request from QUIC.cloud to the backend server will be the same type as the connection from the browser to QUIC.cloud.

 Input all domains here that also point to the main site IP.
 We allow a maximum of 5 domains aliases, but if you have more please contact us for assistance.